Umami Pot

 Instructions

 • Wash and peel the taro.
-Sprinkle salt on the taro, rub it with your hands to bring out the sliminess, and then rinse it with water.
-If you feel the taro is larger than bite-sized, you can cut it in half.
+Sprinkle salt over it, rub it with your hands to reduce the sliminess, then rinse under running water.
+(If the taro you are using is too large to be bite-sized, feel free to cut it in half or into quarters, depending on your preference.)

-• Mix water and sugar in a pot, then add the taro and bring it to a boil.
-Once it's boiling, cover it with an otoshi-buta and simmer over low heat for 15 minutes.
+• Combine water and sugar in a pot.
+Add the taro and bring it to a boil.
+Once boiling, cover with an otoshi-buta and let it simmer over low heat for 15 minutes.

-• Remove the otoshi-buta, then add soy sauce and continue to simmer for 5 minutes, occasionally flipping the taro.
+• Remove the otoshi-buta, then add soy sauce.
+Continue simmering, uncovered, for 5 minutes over medium-low heat, occasionally turning the taro.

-• Add mirin to the pot and continue to simmer for a few more minutes, while occasionally flipping the taro.
+• Add mirin and continue simmering for a few more minutes, occasionally turning the taro.

 Notes